Automatic language translation

 Once a matter is finalised, the disclosure of information is restricted by section 101 of the Guardianship Act 1987.
 NCAT is prevented from disclosing information unless the author provides consent or there is a legal reason for disclosure, such as a subpoena.

-A Tribunal officer will contact you to discuss the application, to seek your views about the application to give you information about the Tribunal’s procedures.
-The Tribunal will send a letter to you advising you of the date, time and location of the hearing.
-You have the right to contact the Tribunal to talk about anything that is raised in the application.
-If you are worried about talking about something at the hearing, contact the Tribunal officer who is looking after your case and talk about your concerns.
+A Tribunal officer will contact you to discuss the application, hear your views and explain the Tribunal process.
+You will also receive a letter with the date, time and location of the hearing.
+If you are concerned about talking about something at the hearing, contact the Tribunal officer managing your case.

 The application cannot be kept a secret from the person the application is about.
 What you write in the application will be seen by the person the application is about and the other parties to the hearing.